Best Gravel Bike Tires (2026): Practical Picks for Colorado Gravel

 2. Panaracer GravelKing SK+

-If someone asked me to pick one tire for every gravel condition I ride in Colorado, this is probably it.
+If someone asked for one tire to handle a broad range of Colorado-style gravel conditions, this is probably it.
 The SK tread pattern is versatile in a way that most tires aren’t — it handles hardpack without dragging, and it doesn’t get squirrelly when the road turns to loose gravel.
 The + version adds a puncture-resistant layer that’s bailed me out on remote routes where turning around wasn’t an option.

 The trade-off is weight.
 It’s heavier than a race tire and you’ll feel it on long climbs.
 If you’re doing a gravel race and every gram matters, look elsewhere.
 For everything else, it’s hard to beat.